RuthlessDrixx/Free-Vision/README.md

  Diyaa 8I
  </h4>

- <p> Children are abused all around the world and only about (number) actually say something about it.
-So, we're here today and <b>every</b> other day, to listen to and repair the heartbreak of our future adults.
+ <p> Children are abused all around the world and many of them are too worried to actually say something about it.
+So, we're here today and <b>every</b> day, to listen to and repair the heartbreak of our future adults.
 </p>

 <h4 align="center">